 The Laboratory of Integrative Motor Behaviour (LIMB) in the Centre for Neuroscience at Queen’s University is inviting children from 5-18 to perform a variety of tasks related to cognitive, sensory, and motor abilities at different stages of development.
-This information will be used to compare to other children that may have a disease or disorder such as Fetal Alcohol Spectrum Disorder and Cerebral Palsy.
+This information will be used to compare to other children that may have a disease or disorder.
 Help contribute to the scientific research community by allowing your child to participate.

-Participation includes approximately a 1 hour session this summer.
-Your child will be asked to sit in a KINARM (Kinesiological Instrument for Normal and Altered Reaching Movements) exoskeleton robot.
-This robot is designed to measure reaching movements and joint angles within the horizontal plane when the participant is presented with a virtual task.
-They will have a light representing their fingertip during the session, with vision of their arms blocked.
-Participants will be asked to complete six quick tasks described below.
+Your child will be asked to sit in a Kinarm (Kinesiological Instrument for Normal and Altered Reaching Movements) exoskeleton robot.
+This robot measures horizontal reaching movements and joint angles when the participant is presented with a virtual task.
+Participants will be asked to complete six tasks which will last approximately 1 hour.

 - Visually Guided Reaching: Move the light representing their fingertip to a target.

 - Reverse Visually Guided Reaching: Move the light representing their fingertip to a target, with the light moving in the opposite direction of the hand.